Who is Liable for Inpatient Slip and Fall Accidents in Hospitals?

-Common causes of inpatient slip and fall accidents
+Common causes of inpatient slip and fall accidents in hospitals

 Patients who have undergone surgery or other medical treatments that involve heavy pain medications and sedatives are at increased risk for serious slip and fall injuries.
 A study completed by the National Council on Aging found that 30 percent of patient falls in a hospital or acute care setting result in serious injury.
 Some of the most common causes of inpatient slip and fall accidents include falling from a bed or chair and slipping on a slippery floor.